clangordon/physics-bioweapon/README.md

 The Women And Girls Physics Bioweapon STEM programme will provide complete and comprehensive knowledge of how the Physics Bioweapon functions.

+Alongside geospatial database knowledge; bioacoustic resonant assassination harmonics could be compiled into a geospatial database.

 ## Weaponised hospital 3d scans

 Nuclear magnetic resonance and relaxation biomedical imagery can now be weaponised.